 Should you include references on a cover letter?

 No, you should never include references in a cover letter.
 If the employer asks for references, include them on a separate reference page.

 There is no way to know whether an employer will reach out to your references.
 Just be sure that your references are aware that they may be contacted.
 Figure that there is a 50/50 chance that the employer will actually call.

 We wrote a good post here on exactly what they ask your references when they do call.

-So to sum it up – under no circumstance should you include references or “references available upon request” on a cover letter or resume.
-Have a reference sheet ready if the employer asks for one and always give your references a heads up that they may receive a call.
+So to sum it up: under no circumstance should you include references or “references available upon request” on a cover letter or resume.
+Instead, have a reference sheet ready if the employer asks for one and always give your references a heads up that they may receive a call.